wrobelda/tt-rss-docker-compose/README.md

  - ``config.php`` is generated if it is missing
  - database schema is installed automatically if it is missing
  - nginx has its http port exposed to the outside
- - optional SSL support via Caddy w/ automatic letsencrypt certificates
+ - optional SSL support via Caddy w/ automatic letsencrypt certificates (deprecated)
  - feed updates are handled via update daemon started in a separate container (updater)
  - optional backups container which performs tt-rss database backup once a week